 Respond to inquiries regarding the Sweet Pea show, dates, requirements, etc.

-Annually coordinate the details for Festival with craft show solicitors
+Annually coordinate the details for Festival with craft show websites

 Be an ambassador for the Festival; recruit Festival-time volunteers and potential board member candidates

 Keep Division Coordinator apprised of your progress and include him/her on documents sent to the Exec.
 Director for review and approval